yellowdog/python-examples/README_CLOUDWIZARD.md

 In general, it's safe to invoke Cloud Wizard multiple times for both setup and teardown operations.
 Depending on the setting/resource it will be ignored if present, or the user will be asked to confirm deletion/replacement.

 If there are multiple invocations of `setup` the Compute Source and Compute Requirement templates will be updated, and may differ in their contents if different regions are selected during each invocation, and the resource specification JSON file will be overwritten.
 No resource groups will be deleted as part of a `setup` operation.

+### Adding and Removing support for Inbound SSH

+To add an inbound SSH rule to the Cloud Wizard security group for a region, Cloud Wizard provides a convenient `add-ssh` option:

+`yd-cloudwizard --cloud-provider=azure --region-name=northeurope add-ssh`

+The rule can be removed using:

+`yd-cloudwizard --cloud-provider=azure --region-name=northeurope remove-ssh`